jordanchow1/MNIST/README.md

 ## Overview
 This repository contains a Jupyter Notebook that demonstrates how to prepare and analyze the MNIST dataset for a binary classification task.
 The primary focus is to identify whether a given handwritten digit is a "5" or not.
-The notebook guides you through loading the data, visualizing sample images, preprocessing, and converting the multi-class labels into binary labels.
+The notebook goes through loading the data, visualizing sample images, preprocessing, converting the multi-class labels into binary labels, and training a binary classifier.

 ## Features
 - **Data Loading:** Retrieves the MNIST dataset using Scikit-Learn's `fetch_openml`.